Hugh Fraser (diplomat)

-Hugh Fraser (22 February 1837 - 4 June 1894) was an English diplomat who served as the Envoy Extraordinary and Minister Plenipotentiary of the United Kingdom to the Japan Empire in the late 1800s.
+Hugh Fraser (22 February 1837 - 4 June 1894) was an English diplomat who served as the Envoy Extraordinary and Minister Plenipotentiary of the United Kingdom to the Japan Empire between 1889 and 1894.

 Early life

 Fraser was born on 22 February 1837 in Kent, England and was the son of Sir John Fraser, KCMG (1792–1864), (Note: Hugh's father, Sir John Fraser, entered the British military in 1810, served in the 8th Light Dragoons until 1827.
 He served as aide-de-camp and Persian interpreter to the Commander-in-Chief in India, and, for many years, was secretary to Sir Henry George Ward, the Lord High Commissioner of the Ionian Islands.
 In 1853, Sir John received the order of Knight Commander of the Order of St Michael and St George for his official services and retired in 1854.) and Lady Selima Charlotte Baldwin (1798–1882), who married in 1834.
 He came from the Balnain (Inverness) branch of Clan Fraser, Scotland.

 His paternal grandparents were William Mackenzie Fraser, Esq.
 M.D. of Balnain, Scotland, and Isabel Skinner (herself the fifth daughter of American-born General Cortlandt Skinner, a descendant of the Dutch colonial Schuyler family).
 (Note: Hugh's great-grandfather, General Cortlandt Skinner (1727–1799), a descendant of Stephanus Van Cortlandt, was the last Royal Attorney General of New Jersey and a Loyalist Brigadier general in the New Jersey Volunteers (also known as Skinner's Greens), during the American Revolutionary War.
 The Skinners fled the colonies in the summer of 1783 and moved to England where they permanently settled.
 His grandmother's sister, Maria Skinner, was married to Sir George Nugent, 1st Baronet.)
 His maternal grandfather was William Baldwin Esq. of Stede Hill near Harrietsham, Kent.
 Through his father, he was related to Charles Grant, 1st Baron Glenelg.

 Fraser, like his father, attended Eton College from 1849 to 1854.